BRYN4444/HitmanRoulette/README.md

 ### Latest Update

+**June 27th, 2023**
+* **Elusive Target:**
+  * **#43: The Disruptor (2024)** - New ET added, including optional objective.
+Mission specific extra/photo objectives will be added once I have more time with this.
+Fun f
+  * Removed a duplicate extra objective listing in several Ark Society ETs (and the standard mission itelf).
+Didn't impact anything other than imbalancing the odds of rolling it.
+* **Other Fixes:**
+  * Better clarified what game & DLC combinations and purchases are used by the Roulette in the Compatibility & Issues section.
+Added the two Elusive Target DLC packs.
+>**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
+>* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
+>* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
+>* Have troubles or questions about the Stream Overlay.

+---

 **March 22nd, 2023**
 * **Elusive Target:**
   * **#42: The Undying Returns (2024)** - A new listing since the game presents it as such.
 The original versions of the ETs, despite how little difference there are between them, remain listed for use with "The Oroborous" Arcade DLC.
 * **HITMAN:**
   * **Situs Inversus / Hokkaido Snow Festival:**
     * **Contracts Mode:** Updated the name listed for 3 NPCs.
 At some point they had been given last names.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 ---